firelab/b2stage_gridftp/README.md

 ## Summary
 This repository is a docker build environment for the [B2STAGE-GridFTP](https://github.com/EUDAT-B2STAGE/B2STAGE-GridFTP) project.
+Containerizing this service as well as other iRODS services increases isolation between components in your iRODS deployment.
+For instance, this GridFTP server can run on the same host as your iRODS server without needing to be linked against the exact same version of the iRODS libraries as the iRODS server.

 The idea is to build this docker image first, then include your site-specific customizations by creating your own dockerfile which references this image on the FROM line.
 Hence, this image contains no configuration specific to your environment.
 This image does set up the gridftp server to defer to the iRODS server for authorization and user mapping.